sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

    ![][test_js_commandsample]

-4. When you record/replay this case again,you will find when you recorded  department value is **sales** ,the number of employee value is **3**.
+4. When you record/replay this case again, you will find when you select the department value as **sales** , the number of employee value is **3**.

    ![][test_js_commandresult]